- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 DIY Gift Idea: Make 10 Epicurean Vegan Treats in Beautiful Recycled Glass Jars

-Social events and celebrations happen year-round, and delicious food gifts are as much fun to give away as they are to make!
+Homemade gifts are always appreciated by recipients, and food gifts are as much fun to give as they are to make.
 Whenever you buy products that come in glass jars, from jams and jellies to artichoke hearts, keep those jars so you can fill them with homemade epicurian delights and share them with your nearest and dearest.
 Here are 10 fabulous recipes for edible vegan gifts that will please any palate, plus suggestions on how to decorate those upcycled jars before giving them away!

 A note before beginning: In addition to the pretty label you’ll place on the front of each jar, it’s a good idea to also slap a label onto the back of the jar with a recommended “use by” date, and instructions on safe storage.
 Food gifts that haven’t been pickled, or water bath- or pressure- canned will break down and spoil if kept at room temperature, so a general rule to follow with any non-preserved food is to keep it refrigerated and consume within a week’s time.
 Pickled foods can last for a month or more if refrigerated diligently, but it’s a safe bet that these small (delicious) batches won’t stick around that long.